 Phone

 When you know your attachment style, your relationships—both romantic and otherwise—can get stronger and healthier.
-In this guide, we’ll talk about the four known types.
-And stick around until the end, where you’ll find a quiz to help determine once and for all which best describes you!
+In this guide, we’ll talk about the four known types, and how they can affect your life!

 So, What Are Attachment Styles?
 And Why Do They Matter?

 Attachment styles, also known as ‘infant-parent attachment,’ describe the way you act in relationships, whether romantic or platonic.
-Your attachment style is based on what kind of connection you had with your primary caregiver when you were an infant.
+Your attachment style is based on the connection you had with your primary caregiver in infancy.

 At the end of the day, you just don’t have any control over how you were treated during your infancy.
 That’s why it’s important to know and understand your attachment style.